 Pelangio completed the expenditure requirements of US \$2,000,000 and the required payments of US \$435,000 under the Manfo Agreements and granted the Optionor a 2.5% net smelter return ("NSR") royalty, subject to Pelangio's right to buy back 1% of such NSR for an aggregate total payment of US \$4,000,000.
 Additionally, Pelangio (or its successor or permitted assign) will pay the Optionor a discovery bonus equal to the sum of (i) US \$1,000,000 plus (ii) US \$1.00 per ounce of proven and probable gold reserve set out in the first positive feasibility study published or released in respect of the Manfo Property.
 Pelangio now holds a 100% interest in the Manfo Property (subject to the Government Interest) and subject to the 2.5% NSR to the Optionor.
 The Minister of the Ministry of Lands and Natural Resources of Ghana approved the transfer of title to the Manfo Property in 2012.
-The Subriso concession is in good standing until January 27, 2024.
-The Sempekrom concession is in good standing until February 4, 2024.
-The Twabidi concession renewal is pending and such renewal is not assured.
-On April 25, 2023, the Company received a response from its application of legal search on mining concessions legally/beneficially held by Pelangio's Ghana subsidiaries from the Ghana Minerals Commission.
-While the letters stated that the renewal for the Twabidi concession was still pending it further stated that as of the date of the letter, the Commission was unaware of any pending or outstanding issues that would impede the extension of the term of the Twabidi concession.
+The Subriso concession, Sempekrom, and the Twabidi concession renewals are pending and such renewal is not assured.
+On January 22, 2024, the Company received a response from its application of legal search on mining concessions legally/beneficially held by Pelangio's Ghana subsidiaries from the Ghana Minerals Commission.
+While the letters stated that the renewal for the concessions were still pending it further stated that as of the date of the letter, the Commission was unaware of any pending or outstanding issues that would impede the extension of the term of these concessions.